CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/security.md

 Whether to lock the chassis to prevent unauthorized physical access to the system components.

+!!! info ""
-?> Effective on the next startup after BIOS setting is saved.
+    Effective on the next startup after BIOS setting is saved.

 Options: